Tokyo Game Show

 Tokyo Game Show (東京ゲームショウ, Tōkyō Gēmu Shō), commonly known as TGS, is a video game trade fair and convention held annually in September in the Makuhari Messe, in Chiba, Japan.
 It is presented by the Computer Entertainment Supplier's Association (CESA) and Nikkei Business Publications, Inc. The main focus of the show is on Japanese games, but some international video game developers use it to showcase upcoming releases/related hardware.
 The duration of the event is four days.
 The first two days of Tokyo Game Show are open only to industry attendees (business) and the general public can attend during the final two days.

 History

 The first Tokyo Game Show was held in 1996.
-From 1996 to 2002, the show was held twice a year: once in the Spring and once in Autumn (in the Tokyo Big Sight).
+From 1996 to 2001, the show was held twice a year: once in the Spring and once in Autumn (in the Tokyo Big Sight).
 Since 2002, the show has been held once a year.
 2011’s show hosted over 200,000 attendees and the 2012 show bringing in 223,753.
 The busiest TGS was in 2016 with 271,224 people in attendance and 614 companies had exhibits.
 The event has been held annually since 1996 and was never canceled, however the 2020 and 2021 editions were online only as a result of the COVID-19 pandemic.
 The 2022 edition returned to in-person exhibits.
 The 20th anniversary of TGS was celebrated in 2016.

 The 2016 attendance record was topped by 2018's attendance of 298,690 people.

+The 2026 edition marked the show's 30^{th} anniversary, with an expanded format including international exhibitors and those from other industries totaling 1,138 unique exhibitors from 53 countries, a record for each.